The Best Landscape Lens |

 For example, a 28mm lens is a fairly wide angle lens when you attach it to a standard film SLR camera.
 However, this same lens on a digital SLR frames images more like a 42mm lens - no longer wide angle.

 This means that a wide angle lens for a digital SLR must be VERY wide angle.
-In many cases, the best landscape lenses for a digital SLR camera are going to start around 11mm (16.5mm with DSLR crop) and can go all the way up to 15mm (22.5mm with DLSR crop).
+In many cases, the best landscape lenses for a digital SLR camera are going to start around 11mm (16.5mm when cropped) and can go all the way up to 15mm (22.5mm when cropped).

 Color and Clarity